-Student dress will be regulated to preserve a beneficial learning environment and to assure the safety and wellbeing of all students.
-Dress that presents a health or safety hazard, damages school property, or that creates a material and substantial disruption of the educational process is prohibited under EPS Policy 3224.
+Student dress will be regulated to preserve a beneficial learning environment and to assure the safety and well-being of all students.
+Dress that presents a health or safety hazard, damages school property, or dress that will result in substantial disruption of the educational process is prohibited as per Everett Public Schools policy 3224.
 Students will wear appropriate school attire, including shoes.
 Appropriate attire shall exclude any type of dress or manner of grooming which school officials reasonably believe could disrupt or interfere with the school environment, activities and/or the educational process.